uninterruptedpowersupply/Stable-Diffusion-Mobile-UI/README.md

 Allow users to paste numbers with commas in the custom resolution menu,

+Add vae and lora support,

+fix the hight resource requiremnts of SDXL ( 7-6.7gb vram at 512x512 )

 High memory usage at resolutions greater than 768x768,

 Make it ios compatible.